Sanderling Ventures

 Series A in 2014

-Liphorus Pharmaceuticals Inc. is a Montreal-based company founded in 2014 that specializes in the development of pharmaceuticals aimed at treating hypercholesterolemia.
-The company focuses on small molecules and therapeutic antibodies that target PCSK9, a protein involved in cholesterol regulation.
-Through innovative research agreements, including collaborations with the IRCM, Liphorus works to create and validate compounds that enhance the reduction of LDL cholesterol levels.
-Their approach aims to provide patients with effective oral administration options for managing their cholesterol levels.
+Liphorus Pharmaceuticals Inc. is a Montreal-based company established in 2014 that specializes in the development of pharmaceuticals aimed at treating hypercholesterolemia.
+The company focuses on creating small molecules and therapeutic antibodies that target PCSK9, a protein involved in cholesterol regulation.
+By developing these compounds, Liphorus Pharmaceuticals aims to provide innovative solutions for lowering LDL cholesterol levels effectively.
+The company has also entered into a research agreement with the IRCM to facilitate the creation and validation of its PCSK9-targeting compounds, further enhancing its capabilities in this therapeutic area.

 Sotera Wireless